zxxex/xxx/README.en.md

 ## 🚀 Quick Deployment

-ZMAIL now adopts a brand new integrated deployment approach, with frontend and backend integrated into a single Cloudflare Worker, making deployment even simpler!
+ZeYu now adopts a brand new integrated deployment approach, with frontend and backend integrated into a single Cloudflare Worker, making deployment even simpler!

 ### 🎯 Deployment Options